Some posts contain compensated links. Please read this disclaimer for more info.

 A few accommodation options you might like to look into include:

-- Pamukkale Melrose Viewpoint Suites – This is a very central spot with its own swimming pool on site and breakfast included in the price.
+- Pamukkale Melrose Viewpoint Suites is a central spot with its own swimming pool on site and breakfast included in the price.
 It’s literally a stone’s throw from the center of Pamukkale town, and it has an onsite restaurant and bar for evening chills.

 - Bellamaritimo Hotel – This is another very close hotel, and it has a shuttle to the travertines too.
-This is a small hotel, so it feels family-run, but it has a swimming pool and a small restaurant that provides breakfast every morning.
+This small hotel feels family-run, but it has a swimming pool and a small restaurant that provides breakfast every morning.

 - Hierapark Thermal & Spa Hotel – This one is awe-inspiring, although slightly further away from Pamukkale itself.
 There is a shuttle that goes into town, however.
 The hotel has an onsite spa and a huge swimming pool.